nggit/tremolo-docs/middleware.md

 ```

 ## Middleware in action
+Tremolo by default does not restrict any request methods.
+It supports arbitrary request methods.

 You can halt for example if the received request method is neither `GET` nor `POST`:
 ```python
 @app.on_request